What is Vesak Day?

-According to Buddhist tradition, Vesak day falls on the day of the first full moon in the month of Vaisakha.
+According to Buddhist tradition, Vesak Day falls on the day of the first full moon in the month of Vaisakha.
 The name Vesak day originates from the name of the month, Vaishakha.
 Since it is a lunar calendar, the date of Vesak Day in the Gregorian calendar varies every year.
-This year, Vesak day falls on the 15th of May.
 It is a declared public holiday in Singapore.
+The exact date of when Vesak Day will be celebrated varies annually based on the lunar calendar.

 The history behind the day